Maximum of the characteristic polynomial of the Ginibre ensemble: Introduction and main results

 Let us return to the connections between our results and the theory of Gaussian multiplicative chaos.
 The family of GMC measures associated to the GFF are called \emph{Liouville measures} and they play a fundamental role in recent probabilistic constructions in the context of quantum gravity, imaginary geometries, as well as conformal field theory.
 We refer to the reviews \cite{Aru, RV17} for further references on these aspects of the theory.
-Thus, motivated by the result of Rider--Vir\`ag, it is expected that a random measure whose density is given by a power of the characteristic polynomial (see Figure~\ref{fig:charpoly} below) of the Ginibre ensemble suitably normalized:
+Thus, motivated by the result of Rider--Vir\`ag, it is expected that a random measure whose density is given by a small\footnote{That is in the subcritical phase -- the critical value being $\gamma_*=\sqrt{8}$ as in \eqref{freezing} or in Theorem~\ref{thm:gmc} below. } power of the characteristic polynomial (see Figure~\ref{fig:charpoly} below) converges when suitably normalized:

-where $\mu_\G^\gamma$ is a Liouville measure with parameter\footnote{This corresponds to the subcritical phase -- the critical value being $\gamma_*=\sqrt{8}$ as in \eqref{freezing} or in Theorem~\ref{thm:gmc} below. } $0<\gamma< \sqrt{8}$.
+where $\mu_\G^\gamma$ is a Liouville measure with parameter $0<\gamma< \sqrt{8}$.
 Hence, this provides an interesting connection between the Ginibre ensemble of random matrices and random geometry.
 As we observed in \cite[Section 3]{CFLW}, this convergence result in the subcritical phase implies the lower--bound in Theorem~\ref{thm:Ginibre}.
 An important observation that we make in this paper is that it suffices to establish the convergence of $\frac{e^{\gamma \psi_N(z)}}{\E_N\left[ e^{\gamma \psi_N(z)}\right]} \frac{\d^2z}{\pi}$ to a GMC measure for a suitable regularization $\psi_N$ of the field $\Psi_N$ in order to capture the correct leading order asymptotics of its maximum and thick points.
 The main issues are to work with a regularization at an \emph{optimal mesoscopic scale} $N^{-1/2+\alpha}$ for arbitrary small $\alpha>0$ and to be able to obtain the convergence in the whole subcritical phase.
-In particular, our result on GMC, Theorem~\ref{thm:gmc}, below provides strong evidence that the prediction \eqref{charpoly} is correct.
+In particular, our result on GMC, Theorem~\ref{thm:gmc}, provides strong evidence that the prediction \eqref{charpoly} holds.

 It is an important and challenging problem to obtain \eqref{charpoly} already in the subcritical phase.
 In particular, this requires to derive the asymptotics of joint moments of the characteristic polynomials.
-For a single $z\in\D_r$, these asymptotics are obtained by Webb--Wong in \cite{WW}.
+For a single $z\in\D_r$, such asymptotics are obtained by Webb--Wong in \cite{WW19} using Riemann--Hilbert techniques.
 Let us recall their main result which is also a key input in our method.